 Spring Vegetable Soup

-3 cups vegetarian dashi stock (see note below)
+- 3 cups vegetarian dashi stock (see separate recipe below)

-Make the dashi, then pour it into a medium sauce pan.
+Make the dashi (see separate recipe), then pour it into a medium sauce pan.
 Add the mirin and soy sauce.

 Add the slower cooking vegetables to the stock and bring the mixture to a low simmer.
 When the vegetables are close to being done, add the quicker cooking vegetables in a sequence and with the timing that will allow them to be cooked properly when you are ready to serve.
 For example, the asparagus might go in 10 minutes after the carrots and mushrooms, and then the snap peas for the last 3 or 4 minutes.
 The goal is to have each vegetable at its perfect level of doneness when you serve the soup.